How to Start an LLC in Texas

 Austin, TX 78711-3697

-You’ll be charged a $300 fee for filing and starting an LLC.
-You only need to file this document once but you are required to file and pay the Texas Franchise Tax every year (if applicable).
+You’ll be charged a $300 filing fee to register your LLC.
+You only need to file this document once, however the Texas Secretary of State requires businesses to file and pay the Texas franchise tax every year (if applicable).

 Procure an Employer Identification Number (EIN) from the IRS